loboto51/lobotourisme/content/post/Protections moto Rukka D3O Air XTR/index.en.md

 ---
-title: "Protections moto Rukka D3O Air XTR"
+title: "Rukka D3O Air XTR motorcycle protectors"
 date: "2021-04-28"
 categories:
-- moto
+- motorcycle
 tags:
 - Rukka
 - D3O
 - Rukka D3O Air XTR
-- Protections moto genoux
-- Protections moto coudes
-- Protections moto épaules
-- Protections moto hanches
-- Protections moto jambes
-- Protections moto thorax
+- Motorcycle knee protectors
+- Motorcycle elbow protectors
+- Motorcycle shoulder protectors
+- Motorcycle hips protectors
+- Motorcycle leg protectors
+- Motorcycle chest protectors

 ---

-Cette fiche récapitule les informations que j'ai pu glaner sur le net sur les coques de protection _Rukka D3O Air XTR_ de niveau 2 (membres uniquement, je ne me penche pas sur le thorax _D3O CP1/L1_ qui est niveau 1).
+_(This post was automatically translated with [www.DeepL.com/Translator](http://www.DeepL.com/Translator))_

+This sheet summarizes the information I was able to glean on the net about the _Rukka D3O Air XTR_ level 2 protective shells (limbs only, I don't look at the _D3O CP1/L1_ thorax which is level 1).

 <!--more-->

 ![rukka-d3o-air-xtr_EB_niv2_face__vs__rukka-d3o-air-xtr_SB_niv2__source_mcgearhub.jpg](rukka-d3o-air-xtr_EB_niv2_face__vs__rukka-d3o-air-xtr_SB_niv2__source_mcgearhub.jpg)

-_Synthèse :_ Souples, grande couverture, très bonne aération, tarif élevé.

-Commercialisation :
+_Synthesis:_ Flexible, great coverage, very good ventilation, high price.

+Marketing:
 -------------------

-4 modèles dans la série (chers : 40 à 50e par paire), tous niveau 2 :
+4 models in the series (expensive: 40 to 50e per pair), all level 2:

-- Coude B
+- Elbow B
     - Dimensions : 25 cm x 14 cm
-    - Poids : ? g
+    - Weight : ? g
-- Hanche B
+- Hip B
-    - Dimensions : 20 cm x 17 cm
+    - Dimensions: 20 cm x 17 cm
-    - Poids : ? g
+    - Weight : ? g
-- Epaule B
+- Shoulder B
-    - Dimensions : 23 cm x 19 cm
+    - Size : 23 cm x 19 cm
-    - Poids : ? g
+    - Weight : ? g
-- Genou B/jambe B
+- Knee B/leg B
-    - Dimensions : 33 cm x 15 cm
+    - Dimensions: 33 cm x 15 cm
-    - Poids : ? g
+    - Weight : ? g

-Trouvables un peu partout sur le net.

-Caractéristiques des coques :
+Findable everywhere on the net.

+Characteristics of the shells :
 -----------------------------

-- Certification : Niveau 2 T- (non certifiées T+) [^1]
+- Certification : Level 2 T- (not certified T+) [^1]
-- Protection réelle : Le fabriquant annonce <16,5 kN (norme : 20 kN en moyenne, maximum 30 kN)
+- Actual protection: The manufacturer announces <16,5 kN (standard: 20 kN on average, maximum 30 kN)
-- Fabrication : Chine
+- Manufacturing: China
-- Longévité annoncée : ?
+- Advertised durability: ?
-- Type de matériaux : D3O, souple mais ne s'ajuste pas avec la chaleur corporelle
+- Material type: D3O, flexible but does not adjust with body heat
-- Aération : Très bonne
+- Ventilation : Very good

-Confort et comparaison avec les autres marques :
+Comfort and comparison with other brands :
 ------------------------------------------------

-Mon avis :
-La couverture est très bonne, la protection aussi, mais le prix est vraiment très élevé.
-C'est d'autant plus gênant que la production est en Chine alors que beaucoup d'autres équipementiers fabriquent en Europe et pour moins cher.

-Pour des protections moins aérées mais plus protectrices (<12 kN), encore plus couvrantes et 2 à 3 fois moins chères, il est intéressant de regarder du côté de SAS-TEC :
+My opinion:
+The coverage is very good, the protection too, but the price is really high.
+It is all the more annoying that the production is in China while many other manufacturers make in Europe and for less money.

+For less ventilated but more protective protections (<12 kN), even more covering and 2 to 3 times cheaper, it is interesting to look at SAS-TEC :

-- Genoux/coudes très grand format : [Mon article sur les SAS-TEC SC1/06EVO]({{< ref "/post/Protections moto SAS-TEC SC-1-06-EVO/index.md">}})
+- Knees/elbows very large size: [My article on SAS-TEC SC1/06EVO]({{< ref "/post/Protections moto SAS-TEC SC-1-06-EVO/index.md">}})
-- Epaules, genoux, coudes grand format : [Mon article sur les SAS-TEC SC1/EVO1, EVO2 et EVO3]({{< ref "/post/Protections moto SAS-TEC SC-1-EVO1, SC1-EVO2, SC1-EVO3/index.md">}})
+- Shoulders, knees, elbows large size : [My article on SAS-TEC SC1/EVO1, EVO2 and EVO3]({{< ref "/post/Protections moto SAS-TEC SC-1-EVO1, SC1-EVO2, SC1-EVO3/index.md">}})

-### Retours d'expérience : Comparaison du D3O avec les Knox Micro-lock L2 :
+### Feedback: Comparison of the D3O with the Knox Micro-lock L2 :

 > The softest high protection (CE2) armor I've found is the Knox MicroLock.
 It's more pliable then Forcefield, SasTec, or D3O; and has a softer feel when joint pressure is applied.
 > — <cite>[advrider cblais19](https://advrider.com/f/threads/comfortable-knee-armor.1371777/#post-37833963)</cite>

-### Retours d'expérience : Comparaison du D3O avec les Forcefield Isolator 2 :
+### Feedback: Comparison of D3O with Forcefield Isolator 2:

 > "Compared to D3O’s [T5 EVO Pro X armor](https://www.mcgearhub.com/motorcycle-armor/d3o-knee-elbow-armor-review-t5-evo-pro-x/) (which is also CE-certified as Level 2), the Forcefield Isolator 2 armor is signicantly more contouring, wrapping and compliant."
 > — <cite>[mcgearhub.com](https://www.mcgearhub.com/motorcycle-armor/forcefield-isolator-2-armor-review-all-pads/)</cite>